Make Easter even more festive and delicious with egg-shaped cake bites. Give the crumbled cake filling a light lemony flavor with Pure Lemon Extract.

 For the Decorating Glaze, mix confectioners’ sugar and water in small bowl until well blended.
 Tint with desired food color.
 Using a fork, drizzle glaze over cake bites.
 Let stand until glaze is set.

 Test Kitchen Tips:

-- Confectionary coating, also known as almond bark, is used for candy making and coating.
+• Confectionary coating, also known as almond bark, is used for candy making and coating.
 It is packaged in wafer form and is available in a variety of colors and flavors, including milk and dark chocolate.
 It is found in the cake decorating aisle of craft and party stores.
 One pound white baking chocolate may be substituted for the confectionary coating.